WindowsAzure-TrainingKit-RU/Demo-Windows8AndMobileServices/Demo.md

 ---
 <a name="Overview" />
 ## Overview ##
-This demo script demonstrates how you can leverage Visual Studio 2012 and Windows Azure Mobile Services to add structured storage, push notifications and integrated authentication to your Windows Store application.
+This demo script demonstrates how you can leverage Visual Studio 2012 and Windows Azure Mobile Services to add structured storage, push notifications, integrated authentication and scheduled jobs to your Windows Store application.

 > **Note:** This is a demo script that can be used as a guide for demos when presenting on Windows Azure Mobile Services.
 If you are looking for a Hands on Lab with step by step screenshots please refer to the HOL section of the Windows Azure Training Kit.